7 Foods to Eat if You Have Gum Disease

-Green tea is rich in catechins, which is healthy for the gum.
+Green tea is rich in catechins, which are healthy for the gum.
 The polyphenols in green tea inhibit cellular adherence and virulence factors of periodontitis.

 Red and Green Bell Peppers

-Bell peppers have over twice as much vitamin C in them than in most citrus fruits.
+Bell peppers have over twice as much vitamin C in them as most citrus fruits.
 Of the daily required amount of vitamin C, a cup of red pepper has over 300%.
 A cup of green pepper has over 200% of vitamin C.